Sun Bowl (stadium): Sun Bowl

 The college football bowl game began in January 1936 and moved to the new stadium in December 1963.
 All games have been played in El Paso.

 All-star game

 On February 2, 2007, the stadium hosted the inaugural Texas vs. The Nation all-star college football game; the Nation defeated Texas 24–20.

 Concerts

 Since the 1990s, the Sun Bowl has hosted several concerts such as The Rolling Stones, U2, Pink Floyd, Ricky Martin, NSYNC, One Direction (a sellout), Guns 'n' Roses, and a co-headlining performance by Mötley Crüe, Def Leppard, and Alice Cooper.
 Notably, the Mexican pop group RBD kicked off their Soy Rebelde Tour at the stadium, marking their first live show in nearly 15 years.
-British rock band Coldplay performed at Sun Bowl on June 13 and 14, 2025 as part of their Music of the Spheres World Tour, and become the first act to hold two concerts at the stadium during a single tour, and became the first act to sell out the Sun Bowl in advance of a performance.
+British rock band Coldplay performed at Sun Bowl on June 13 and 14, 2025, as part of their Music of the Spheres World Tour; they became the first act to hold two concerts at the stadium during a single tour and the first act to sell out the Sun Bowl in advance of a performance.
+South Korean group BTS performed two sold-out concerts at the stadium on May 2 and 3, 2026, as part of their Arirang World Tour, drawing approximately 97,700 attendees and becoming the largest concert event in the history of the Sun Bowl.